-People & Planet 2019 Student Trustee Elections are taking place from 18th to 28th February.
-Nominations are open until 10th February, and voter registration closes on 17th.
+People & Planet 2020 Student Trustee Elections are taking place from 20th February to 1st March.
+Nominations are open until 16th February, and voter registration closes on the 23rd February.
 For more details, check out this page.
-The following are reflections about her experience on the board by PJ Cameron, a current student trustee and former Chair.
+The following are reflections about her experience on the board by PJ Cameron, a former student trustee and former Chair of the board.

 Want to know how a small grassroots organisation with a big impact works?
 Keen to have a hand in its strategy, planning and budget?
 Chuck a welcoming, inclusive environment where your opinions are valued into the mix – and surely being a student trustee for People & Planet is a winner.
 Looking back over my two-year term, I can wholeheartedly say that running to be a trustee was one of the most fantastic decisions I made at uni.

 At the time, I was a little unsure and nearly didn’t do it.
 Despite the fact that I had been an active member of P&P for over a year, I had little confidence about my ability to make decisions at a higher level in the organisation.
 Nevertheless, I pushed myself to do it and successfully joined the board.
 I was nervous about the induction training but the style was relaxed and it was really interesting to learn more about the structure of the organisation and how the board worked.

 I walked into my first meeting feeling much more prepared to take it on (though still nervous), but once again was immediately calmed and impressed by the warm, friendly atmosphere.
 There was a lot to get through on the agenda and important discussions to be had regarding the budget and P&P’s 3-year strategy, but the discussions were inclusive and questions were welcomed.
 And it was so interesting to learn so many things I would have never known about the organisation simply from being a society member.